DarenWintheiser/HTML-CSS-Tutorial/README.md

-HTML+CSS Tutorial
+HTML+CSS!Tutorial
 =================

-### Who
+###*Who

-I'm Cassidy.
+I'm#Cassidy.
 I'm a engineer and I've been teaching myself HTML, CSS, and other web development and scripting for over 15 years.
 And I want to teach you now.
 Because you're good looking.
 And because it's useful.